Using the Venture Studio Model at Your University: A Guide

 2) Join a community like HAI's University Studio Guild to meet with other likeminded universities

 School administrators, entrepreneurship center directors, and technology officers at research universities nationwide are considering the merits of the venture studio model today.
-And rightfully so, per HAI Director Matt Brady.

 However, too few of these individuals know of other institutions from whom they can learn the ins and outs of venture studio creation.
+That's where our University Studio Guild (USG) can help.

 "University leaders who take part in USG can network with a community of likeminded individuals at other schools who are in a similar spot," said Matt.